The Other Kind of Excellence

 Go straight and you’ll arrive at Mediocrity.

 Most companies go straight ahead because if they turn left or right they’ll be moving toward one kind of Excellence but directly away from the other kind and something about that feels vaguely wrong to them.
-Fearful of what they’ll be leaving behind if they turn to the left or right, they plunge straight ahead in a counterproductive compromise.
+Worried about what they’ll be leaving behind if they turn to the left or right, they plunge straight ahead in a counterproductive compromise.

 I’ve seen Mediocrity.
 It’s bland and boring and beige.
 You definitely don’t want to go there.

-Let me give you a glimpse of the scenery you’ll find on the left and on the right.
+Let me give you a glimpse of the scenery on each road.

 1. Policies will revolve around efficiency and the reduction of waste.